preciofishbone/OmniaDocsG2/blocks/people-rollup/index.rst

 Filter
 -------
 Use these settings to add filters for the users to use.
+An example could be if a People Rollup block displays all colleagues in different departments, you may want to display a filter for departments so user can display a list of only colleagues in a certain department.

 .. image:: peoplerollup-settings-filter-new.png

 + **Position**: Decide where to place the filters; top, left or right.
 Tip!
-The Top position for Refiners is most likely the best for this block.
+The Top position for filters is most likely the best for this block.
 + **Add filter**: Click this button to add a filter.
 + **Show Search Box**: To display a Search Box so users can search the list, select this option.